 We have been making some very exciting progress at CRWP to re-launch our fishing web recycling program!
-The baler that we purchased with funds from the Rasmuson Foundation to expand recycling capacity has been purchased and is on its way to Cordova right now.
-We are working with Grundens to recycle nets into a product that can be used in their new net-sourced line of products.
-Read the Cordova Times article from 6/8/2020.
+The baler that we purchased with funds from the Rasmuson Foundation to expand recycling capacity has been installed in Cordova and is ready to start baling nets in Spring 2021.

 Alaskans use about 800,000 to one million pounds of fishing web in their nets per year.
 Most old web gets dumped in community landfills, shortening a landfill’s useful life and adding expense to municipal operations.
 Salmon gillnets and seines are made from nylon, which can be re-processed to manufacture new products like telephones, computer parts, toothbrushes, carpeting and bicycle seats, among others.